ubc-library-rc/Beginner_R_Part2/content/custom_and_cite.md

 nav_order: 8
 ---

 # Customization and Citations

 We covered a lot of material today!
-In the last few minutes, we will go over how to make RStudio look how you want it to and how to save time citing R packages.
+This extra content page goes over how to make RStudio look how you want it to and how to save time citing R packages.

 ## Customization